mandm-pt/petprojects/python/GetHash/README.md

 # How to run the code

-Just make sure you have python 3.6.0 installed (I haven't tested in other versions) Install the colorama package
+Just make sure you have python 3.6.0 installed (I haven't tested with other versions).
+Make sure you have the colorama package.
+You can install colorama via pip (Python Packaging Index)

 ```
 pip install colorama